sjanhunen/dokimazo/papers/in-his-name-purpose.md

 > And he said to them, "Follow me, and I will make you fishers of men."
 And they straightway left [their] nets, and followed him.
 [Mat 4:19 ESV]

-Here it is Christ that extends the invitation.
-Peter and Andrew were busy about their day-to-day business when they were presented with an invitation to something much bigger and better.
+Christ is the one who extended the offer here.
+He was the one that found Peter and Andrew, not the other way around.
+Not only did He invite them to followe Him, He hinted at the bigger purpose at work - becoming "fishers of men".

-We wonder what exactly went through their minds as they accepted the invitation.
+We may wonder what exactly went through their minds as they accepted the invitation.

-This wasn't about them finding help to improve their lives in some way.

-Notice that Christ initiated the relationship.
-He found them; they didn't find Him.

 A core purpose of Christ's ministry on earth was being a life-giving judge